dkesada/auto-qchem-local/README.md

 pip install git+https://github.com/dkesada/auto-qchem_exp.git
 ```

 Also, beware that Morfeus calculations **only** work on Linux (and maybe MacOS, but I haven't tried it) machines, because they need the xtb handler for Python, and that is only available in Linux.
-This will not work on Windows.
-To install the xtb python handler in linux, run the following command (I use conda, but pip could also be used):
+This will not work on Windows natively, but it can be used via the Windows subsystem for Linux (WSL), so it is also possible to install it in Windows machines with this intermediate layer.
+Alternatively, Docker is always a possible option for these kind of situations.
+To install the xtb python handler in Linux, run the following command (I use conda, but pip could also be used):

 ```
 conda install xtb-python --channel conda-forge